FamilySearch/gedcom5-java/README.md

 The project includes three parsers:

-* from GEDCOM to the de facto object model: the object model and custom extensions can be saved as a json file,
+* from GEDCOM to the de facto object model (ModelParser): the object model and custom extensions can be saved as a json file,

-* from GEDCOM to a general tree-based object model that captures _everything_ within the GEDCOM file (the tree-based object model can also be saved as a json file),
+* from GEDCOM to a general tree-based object model that captures _everything_ within the GEDCOM file (TreeParser); the tree-based object model can also be saved as a json file,

-* from json to the de facto object model or the tree-based object model,
+* from json to the de facto object model or the tree-based object model (JsonPrser),

 as well as a GEDCOM export tool:

-* from the de facto object model to GEDCOM (coming soon).
+* from the de facto object model to GEDCOM (GedcomWriter).

 Round-trippable
 ---------------